amadad/proteus/README.md

-# Morphic
+# Proteus

 An AI-powered search engine with a generative UI.

 ![capture](/public/capture-240404_blk.png)

 > [!NOTE]
-> Please note that there are differences between this repository and the official website [morphic.sh](https://morphic.sh).
-The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
-The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.
+> Please note this project is a remix of core source code of [morphic by miurla](https://github.com/miurla/morphic) and the office live site is available at [morphic.sh](https://morphic.sh).

 ## 🗂️ Overview